Carshy/paradise-cuisine/README.md

 - This project is part of week 1 of module 3 in the Microverse study program.
 - Thanks to the Microverse team for the great curriculum 🙌.
 - Thanks to Code Reviewers for the insightful feedback ⚡.
-- A great thanks to My coding partners, morning session team, and standup team Partners for their contributions 💘.
+- A great thanks to [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for design contributions 💘.

 ## 📝 License